 Tacombi Café El Presidente

-This branch is in the Flatiron district but there’s also Fonda Nolita on Elizabeth Street as well as a couple of other outposts.
+We went to the branch in the Flatiron district but there’s also Fonda Nolita on Elizabeth Street as well as a couple of other outposts.
+Click here for locations.

 We loved: the mandatory guacamole with homemade totopos (highly superior corn chips) and the tacos, allow a couple each to start with, you can always order more.
 30 West 24th Street